-Fixed Costs and Internal Realignments (Dollars in Thousands)
+Fixed Costs and Internal Realignments

+(Dollars in Thousands)

-· Fixed Cost Changes and Projections 2023 Total or Change FY 2024 Change Description Change in Number of Paid Days -478 +519 This column reflects changes in pay associated with the change in the number of paid days between FY 2023 and FY 2024.
-There is one day more than in FY 2023.
-Pay Raise +4,966 +6,543 The President's Budget for FY 2024 includes one quarter of a planned pay raise for FY 2023 4.6% and three quarters of a planned pay raise 5.2% for FY 2024.
-Employer Share of Federal Employee Retirement System +0 +0 This column reflects no budgeted increase for the employer contribution to the Federal Employee Retirement System.
-Departmental Working Capital Fund +210 +527 The change reflects the final FY 2024 Central Bill approved by the Working Capital Fund Consortium.
-Worker's Compensation Payments +25 +5 The amounts reflect final chargeback costs of compensating injured employees and dependents of employees who suffer accidental deaths while on duty.
-Costs for the BY will reimburse the Department of Labor, Federal Employees Compensation Fund, pursuant to 5 U.S.C.
+Fixed Cost Element 2024 Annualized CR or Change 2024 Annualized CR to 2025 Request Change Description Change in Number of Paid Days +519 +0 Total paid days for FY 2025 is 261 (2088 hours) which is the same number of days as FY 2024.
+Pay Raise +6,543 +3,849 The President's Budget for 2025 includes one quarter (October-December 2024) of the 5.2% pay raise for 2024 and three quarters (January-September 2025) of the estimated 2.0% pay raise for 2025.
+FERS Employer Contribution Increase +0 +0 The estimates do not reflect increases to the employer contribution for FERS or Law Enforcement FERS for FY 2025.
+Departmental Working Capital Fund (WCF) +527 +351 The estimates reflect final decisions of the Working Capital Fund Consortium on the FY 2025 Working Capital Fund Central Bill.
+Worker's Compensation Payments +5 +97 The amount reflects final chargeback costs of compensating injured employees and dependents of employees who suffer accidental death while on duty.
+This amount reflects the final Workers Compensation bill for 2025 payable to the Department of Labor, Federal Employees Compensation Fund, pursuant to 5 U.S.C.
 8147(b) as amended by Public Law 94-273.
-Unemployment Compensation Payments +0 +0 The amounts reflect projected changes in the costs of unemployment compensation claims to be paid to the Department of Labor, Federal Employees Compensation Account, in the Unemployment Trust Fund, pursuant to Public Law 96-499.
-Rental Payments +11 +426 The amounts reflect changes in the costs payable to General Services Administration (GSA) and others for office and non-office space as estimated by GSA, as well as the rental costs of other currently occupied space.
-These costs include building security.
+Unemployment Compensation Payments +0 -3 The amount reflects projected changes in the costs of unemployment compensation claims to be paid to the Department of Labor, Federal Employees Compensation Account, in the Unemployment Trust Fund, pursuant to Public Law 96-499.
+This estimate reflects an applied annual inflation factor of 3.0% to the 5-year average of actuals between 2018-2022.
+GSA and Non-GSA Rents +426 +1,262 This estimate reflects the FY 2025 President's Budget Exhibit 54s as submitted.
+The amounts reflect changes in the costs payable to General Services Administration (GSA) and others for office and non-office space as estimated by GSA, as well as the rental costs of other currently occupied space.
+These estimates reflect MIB rent, Security, Federal Reserve Parking, and Operations and Maintenance, distributed by bureau and office, based upon OFAS provided MIB occupancy levels.
 Costs of mandatory office relocations, i.e. relocations in cases where due to external events there is no alternative but to vacate the currently occupied space, are also included.
-Baseline Adjustments for O&M Increases +0 +0 In accordance with space maximization efforts across the Federal Government, this adjustment captures the associated increase to baseline operations and maintenance requirements resulting from movement out of GSA or direct-leased (commercial) space and into Bureau-owned space.
-While the GSA portion of fixed costs will go down as a result of these moves, Bureaus often encounter an increase to baseline O&M costs not otherwise captured in fixed costs.
+Baseline Adjustments for O&M Increases +0 This adjustment captures the associated increase to baseline operations and maintenance requirements resulting from movement out of GSA or direct-leased (commercial) space into Bureau-owned space.
+During these transitions, bureaus often encounter an increase to baseline O&M costs not otherwise captured in fixed costs.
 This category of funding properly adjusts the baseline fixed cost amount to maintain steady-state funding for these requirements.
-Total Fixed Costs +4,734 +8,020
+Total Fixed Costs +8,020 +5,556